Skip to main content

 To review requirements and required documents, please visit the homepage and select the category of student that best describes you.

-The Application Completion Deadline is the date by which the application for admission, application fee or fee waiver, and all necessary academic credentials and supporting documents must be submitted to UCF to be considered for admission.
+The Application Completion Deadline (also referred to as the Material Submission Deadline) is the date by which the application for admission, application fee or fee waiver, and all necessary academic credentials and supporting documents must be submitted to UCF to be considered for admission.
 Academic credentials can include, but are not limited to high school transcripts, college or university transcripts, SAT, ACT or CLT scores, TOEFL, IELTS or CLEP scores, international transcript evaluations, and AICE, AP or IB score reports.
 Students failing to submit the required credentials or documentation by the Application Completion Deadline may be required to reapply for a future term.

 After your application and application fee are submitted and processed, a list of required documents will be available on your Future Knight Portal.
 If checklist items are not marked as received, your application is not complete and may not be reviewed by the admissions committee.